 Step 4 - Starting and updating the Appliance

-To wrap up this how to install Parrot Security OS tutorial, we have to take a few more steps and we are already done.
+To wrap up this install Parrot Security OS tutorial, we have to take a few more steps and we are already done.

 Right-click the Appliance and click on Start.
 You will be logged in automatically.
 Change your Keyboard Layout and click on Yes for the question if you want to check for updates.